How to ask for a favor in 5 steps

 Many people think that you have to lie or at least tell a white lie when it comes to asking for something.
 They believe you’ll be more successful if you butter someone up and give them a bunch of phony reasons to do something.

-It makes sense.
+Think about it.
 If I want my brother-in-law to introduce me to his boss, he’s going to be pissed if I come to him with the pretense of asking how his Thai cooking classes are going.

-He’ll respect me if I am direct and tell him, “Hey, I really want an intro to your boss because I think I could help him with XYZ goal.”
+Fail.
+Instead he’ll respect me if I am direct and tell him, “Hey, I really want an intro to your boss because I think I could help him with XYZ goal.”

-Step 4: Hold on to your power
+Step 4: Leverage your power

 Nobody likes a needy person.
 But if you act like you don’t really need your favor granted, you’re more likely to get what you want.